makeabilitylab/physcomp/arduino/buttons.md

 ## Notes:
 Things to remember:
 - [done] include Jeff Feddersen video of pull-up and pull-down
-- ITP has some good content on switches that we should link to
+- [done] ITP has some good content on switches that we should link to
 - show calculation about pull-down and pull-up resistors (and the fact that they should be high to not waste current)
 - Talk about super high impedance on input pin?